procore-oss/blueprinter/docs/dsl/extensions.md

 WidgetBlueprint.render(widget, multi_json: { pretty: true }).to_json
 ```

-If `multi_json` doesn't support your preferred JSON library, you can use Blueprinter's [json extension hook](../api/extensions.md#json) to render JSON however you like.
+If `multi_json` doesn't support your preferred JSON library, you can use Blueprinter's [around_result](../api/extensions.md#around_result) extension hook to render JSON however you like.

 ### OpenTelemetry